Naning War: Background to the conflict

 The British formally took control of Malacca and its surrounding territories from the Dutch with the signing of the Anglo-Dutch Treaty of 1824.
-Following the takeover, the British started to examine the extent of its control over the acquired territories to maximize revenue from the lands.
-The then British governor Robert Fullerton took the 1643 Dutch and 1801 British treaties at face value and assessed Naning to be part of Malacca.
+Following the takeover, the British started to examine the extent of their control over the acquired territories to maximize revenue from the lands.
+The British governor Robert Fullerton took the 1643 Dutch and 1801 British treaties at face value and assessed Naning to be part of Malacca.
 He instructed the Superintendent of Lands in Malacca, William Thomas Lewis, to conduct a census in Naning as well as an assessment of the potential of the land in anticipation of extending the Malacca land system, including the levying of a ten-percent tax on all produce, to Naning.
-There were also plans to transform the Penghulu of Naning Dol Said and his traditional chiefs into salaried revenue officials of the East India Company.
+There were also plans to transform the Penghulu of Naning Dol Said and his traditional chiefs into salaried officials of the East India Company.

 However, Dol Said contested the British juridical claims over Naning and the imposition of the ten percent tax and chose to continue sending the traditional payment of 400 gantangs of rice instead.
 He also carried out what the British considered to be increasingly aggressive actions that challenged their rule.
-These include passing sentence on a murder case in Naning instead of referring it to Malacca as required under the 1807 directive as well as the seizing of some fruits from lands which the British considered being part of Malacca's territories (Dol Said had claimed that the lands were Naning territory).
-These transgressions led Fullerton's successor governor Robert Ibbetson to decide in early 1831 on the need to send in British troops to punish Dol Said lest his resistance embolden the locals in Malacca to defy the British as well as to enforce British jurisdiction over Naning.
+These included passing sentence on a murder case in Naning instead of referring it to Malacca as required under the 1807 directive, as well as the seizing of some fruit from lands which the British considered part of Malacca's territory (Dol Said had claimed that the lands were Naning territory).
+These perceived transgressions led Fullerton's successor, Governor Robert Ibbetson to decide in early 1831, to send in British troops to enforce British jurisdiction over Naning and to punish Dol Said, believing his resistance could embolden the locals in Malacca to defy the British.

 Causes of the conflict

-As with most conflicts, the causes of the Naning conflict cannot be boiled down to just one or two factors.
-Instead, a confluence of various issues and factors contributed to the conflict.
+The origins of the Naning conflict are multifaceted and cannot be attributed to a singular cause.